-Nancy Ginter joined Beyond Celiac in June of 2004 after working extensively for AT&T leading a global sales team focused on the needs of multi-national corporations.
-At Beyond Celiac, Nancy works across departmental lines to assist in operational matters along with programming, Philadelphia area events, contracts and sponsorship.
-Nancy also is responsible for coordinating efforts with the Beyond Celiac Board of Directors and Business Advisory Council, contributing to Beyond Celiac publications and working on Beyond Celiac programs for raising awareness.
+Nancy joined Beyond Celiac in June of 2004 after working extensively for AT&T leading a global sales team focused on the needs of multi-national corporations.
+At Beyond Celiac, Nancy works across departmental lines to assist in operational matters along with programming, Philadelphia area events, contracts, sponsorship and supporting volunteers.
+She also is responsible for coordinating efforts with the Beyond Celiac Board of Directors, contributing to Beyond Celiac publications and working on Beyond Celiac programs for raising awareness.
+In addition to her work with Beyond Celiac, Nancy serves as the Chairperson for the Board of Directors of the Digestive Disease National Coalition (DDNC), an advocacy organization comprised of the major national voluntary and professional societies concerned with digestive diseases working to improve public policy and increase public awareness to promote the best possible medical outcome and quality of life for current and future patients.
 Nancy works out of the Ambler, PA office.
 Email Nancy Ginter.

 Maria works to provide our community with the latest news and research concerning celiac disease and other gluten-related disorders.
 Through online content, social media, emails and newsletters, Maria raises awareness and builds an informed audience.
 Having been through her own celiac testing journey, Maria understands the challenges and frustration involved in obtaining an accurate diagnosis.
 Prior to joining Beyond Celiac, Maria became passionate about helping others take charge of their health through her work as an editor at Rodale.
 Maria holds a BS in Mass Communications from Virginia Commonwealth University, where one of her proudest achievements included being a team leader for CreateAThon @VCU, a program where students deliver pro-bono marketing materials to area nonprofits.
 Maria works out of the Ambler, PA office.
 Email Maria Luci.